-When books have been damaged beyond repair or are known to be irretrievably lost then patrons may contact the library to discuss replacing the books for a processing fee of $25, in lieu of paying the $100 fee.
-Replacement copies may be subject to an additional recall fine if the item being replaced is overdue and was recalled by another borrower prior to the due date.
+When books have been damaged beyond repair or are known to be irretrievably lost then patrons may contact the library to discuss replacing the books in lieu of paying the $75 fee.
 Replacement copies must be new books and must be the same edition as the lost items, or newer.
 Used copies are not acceptable replacements; please contact the Billing Supervisor if a book is out of print.
 Hardcover books are preferred but paperbacks are acceptable.

 Appealing a Fine